xguimiranda/python-studies/README.md

-# 🐍 Python Studies🚀
+# 🐍 Python Studies & Practice Repository

-Welcome!
-This repository contains my study notes, exercises, and projects from the [Python 3+ completo Course by Luiz Otávio Miranda](https://www.udemy.com/course/python-3-do-zero-ao-avancado/) on Udemy.
-Here you'll find everything from the basics to advanced Python concepts, with hands-on practice and real-world applications!
+This repository is a personal collection of Python studies, practice exercises, and small projects.
+It serves as a space for experimenting with language features, algorithms, data structures, and coding patterns.
+All scripts are standalone and use only the Python standard library.

 ---